-Mason Shipbrokers Limited and Simsonship AB provided independent valuations of the vessels as at 30 June 2017.
+Mason Shipbrokers Limited and Simsonship AB provided independent valuations of the vessels as at 30 June 2018.
 As the prevailing market for these types of vessels is predominantly in Europe, the valuation is provided in euros and translated at the prevailing exchange rate on the reporting date.
 No allowance was made for transport costs as they cannot be reliably determined.

-The valuation of each vessel, in Australian dollars, decreased from \$96.9 million to \$96.7 million between 2016 and 2017.
-The value in euros has remained at $\in$ 65 million.
-The \$0.5 million decrease in the fair value of both vessels was the result of an unfavourable movement in the Australian dollar and euro exchange rate and the increase in valuation.
-In addition to the \$0.5 million decrease in fair value for both vessels during the year, they were depreciated by \$17.6 million during the year and also underwent \$11.9 million worth of improvements and periodic maintenance.
-The result of these movements was a \$5.2 million vessel revaluation increment, which is recognised in the statement of profit or loss.
+The valuation of each vessel, in Australian dollars, increased from \$96.7 million to \$106.3 million between 2017 and 2018.
+The value in euros has increased from \in 65 million to \in 67.5 million.
+The \$19.3 million increase in the fair value of both vessels was the result of a favourable movement in the Australian dollar and euro exchange rate and the increase in valuation.
+In addition to the \$19.3 million increase in fair value for both vessels during the year, they were depreciated \$4.7 million during the year and also underwent \$12.1 million worth of improvements and periodic maintenance.
+The result of these movements was a \$12.0 million vessel revaluation increment, which is recognised in the statement of profit or loss.

-If the vessels had been carried at cost, the depreciated carrying value of both vessels would be \$144.0 million.
+If the vessels, plus any additions (excluding periodic maintenance) had been carried at cost, the depreciated carrying value of both vessels would be \$212.3 million.